media-cloud-ai/startup/README.md

 ### Storage commands

-Commands below will be used for only for the workers stack:
+Commands below will be used for only for the storage stack:

 | Command | Description |
 |---------------|----------------|